tantan-ucl/tantan-ucl.github.io/_pages/job vacancies.md

 permalink: /job vacancies/
 author_profile: true
 ---
-The Department of Real Estate and Construction, Faculty of Architecture, The University of Hong Kong, is now recruiting MPhil/PhD students for the 2025 intake.
+We are consistently recruiting RA/MPhil/PhD students.
 Applicants should hold a Bachelor's or Master's degree in Civil Engineering, Architecture, Construction Management, Design, Computer Science, Automation, or related fields.
+Both qualitative and quantitative research interests are welcome, as our group has no methodology bias.
+Our team has diverse and interdisciplinary research, but please note our discipline domain is *Engineering Management*.
+We will provide strong support to graduates in securing faculty positions in Construction Engineering and Management, Design Studies, and Architecture, or in pursuing careers in industry and international NGOs.

 # Research Areas
 * Computational Design / Generative Design